AlternativeFFFF/Alt-F4/submissions/rplace-2022/rplace-2022.md

 ![Good relations with r/3Dprinting by adopting Benchy into our blueprint](media/first-blueprint-with-benchy.png)

-Soon Benchy was on the belt, and our belt was making it's way around the bottom of our logo...
+Soon Benchy was on the belt, and our belt was making it's way around the bottom of our logo.
+By this time there was three gears ("Factoriooo"?) and it was decided that two of these gears should be replaced by circuit.
+Yet again, the unamed reddit troops were veciously defendending the gears, making it impossible to draw ivanjermakov's beautiful circuits over it.
+Here is were our own Nano stepped in and created a Google Sheet, where everybody chose a pixel (or few) they could place at the signal.
+As one voice he and SpeckledFleebeedoo screamed charge, and we all placed our loaded pixels simultaniously.
+And suddenly a fresh green circuit materialized.
+Success!
+This method was used quite often from that point forward, for inserters, science packs, even nukes.

 TODO had to replace two gears with circuits where Nano really helped!
 This method was used a lot...